Overlord-R/Ambulance/README.md

 # Ambulance
-Data Logger for Smartly controlling the Street Lights
+Data Logger for Smartly controlling the Street Lights.
+Extensions for Taxi aggregators.